-- 24.1.3.
+- 25.1.3.
 Lewisham has a large amount of perimeter urban blocks, where buildings front streets and enclose garden land behind.
-Infill sites are often found here, such as in the gaps between existing buildings, or the extension or demolition and renovation of existing buildings. - 24.1.4.
-The advice provided focuses on the street frontage and how it relates to its neighbours.
+Infill sites are often found here, such as in the gaps between existing buildings, or the extension or demolition and renovation of existing buildings. - frontage and how it relates to its neighbours.

 Some sites may be deep, having an area near the front of the site with the characteristics of an infill site as well as a developable area at the back that has the characteristics of a backland site.
 In these instances advice from both sections should be considered.

-Fig. 85: Characteristics of infill sites and the subcategories for which advice is provided in this document
+Fig. 83: Characteristics of infill sites and the subcategories for which advice is provided in this document

-Fig. 86: Infill development on Florence Road in Brockley designed by Harper Downie Architects. (website: www.hdar.uk, photography: RCKa)
+Fig. 84: Infill development on Florence Road in Brockley designed by Harper Downie Architects. (website: www.hdar.uk, photography: RCKa)

-24.2.
+25.2.
 Backland